-A person will have his driver's license revoked or if a non-resident, his privilege to operate a motor vehicle within Colorado revoked, for refusing to submit to an evidentiary test for intoxication by alcohol or other drugs.
-This authorization is established in the Express Consent law set forth in Section 42-4-1301 (1)(a) C.R.S. which states:
+A person will have their driving privilege revoked or, if a non-resident, their privilege to operate a motor vehicle within Colorado revoked, for refusing to submit to an evidentiary test for intoxication by alcohol or other drugs.
+This authorization is established in the Express Consent law set forth in Section 42- 4-1301 (1)(a) C.R.S. which states: